google/automotive-design-compose/README.md

 All instrumented tests can be run on a running emulator by running "./gradlew connectedCheck".
 Additionally they can be run on [Gradle Managed Devices](https://developer.android.com/studio/test/gradle-managed-devices).
 These devices are the standard test targets and all tests must pass on them prior to a release.
 They are collected into three gradle tasks:

-- `gmdTestsQuick` run the tests on an [ATD image](https://developer.android.com/studio/test/gradle-managed-devices#gmd-atd), which is optimized for instrumented tests.
+- `gmdTestQuick` run the tests on an [ATD image](https://developer.android.com/studio/test/gradle-managed-devices#gmd-atd), which is optimized for instrumented tests.
-- `gmdTestsStandard` runs the tests on both the ATD and the most current Android image
+- `gmdTestStandard` runs the tests on both the ATD and the most current Android image
-- `gmdTestsAll` runs the tests on all configured Gradle Managed devices,including the above and any additional APIs that have been chosen to be tested against.
+- `gmdTestAll` runs the tests on all configured Gradle Managed devices,including the above and any additional APIs that have been chosen to be tested against.

 Note: The first run will have some significant first-time setup as the GMDs are created.